sedrak-digio/template-demo/SECURITY-AUTOMATION-SUMMARY.md

 # Security Automation Implementation Summary

+> **Note**: This document provides the initial implementation details and testing approach.
+> For production deployment and current documentation, see [SECURITY-AUTOMATION.md](./SECURITY-AUTOMATION.md)

 ## 🎯 Overview

-This document summarizes the comprehensive security automation system implemented for the template-demo project, including vulnerability detection, automated fixing workflows, and fallback mechanisms for various repository restrictions.
+This document summarizes the initial implementation of the comprehensive security automation system for the template-demo project, including vulnerability detection, automated fixing workflows, and fallback mechanisms for various repository restrictions.

 ## 📋 Features Implemented